Kapendev/parin/README.md

 ```

 If everything is set up correctly, a window will appear showing the message "Hello world!".
-By default, this creates a project with the basic template.
+This creates a project with the basic template by default.
 The command `dub init -t parin -- entity` provides a template with an entity and state system.
-It's best to check the [examples](examples/) before using this one.

 For instructions on building without DUB, check the ["How can I build without DUB?"](#how-can-i-build-without-dub) section.